 Your wedding is the only time that all the people you love are together in one place at the same time.
-We always take family photos at every wedding because they’re so important.
-Set aside time to do this on the day, we’re so glad that our grandparents did.
-We definitely agree that you have to include all of the people who are important to both of you, but you also don’t want to feel like it goes on forever!
+We take family photos at every wedding because they’re so important.
+So make sure you set aside time to do this on the day, we’re so glad that our grandparents did.
+You want to include all the people who are important to both of you, but you also don’t want to feel like it goes on forever!

 TIPS FOR MAKING FAMILY PHOTOS EFFICIENT